vanilla/garden-cli/README.md

 ##Args and Opts

-The `Garden\Cli\Args` class differentiates between args and opts.
+The `Args` class differentiates between args and opts.
 There are methods to access both opts and args on that class.

 * Opts are passed by `--name` full name or `-s` short code.
 They are named and can have types.
 * Args are passed after the options as just strings separated by spaces.